USA Banner

 Frequently Asked Questions

-Answer 3: The FAA is in the process of finalizing the En Route CPDLC Participation List / acceptable avionics list.
-The acceptable avionics list will be on the FAA website in November 2023.
+Answer 1: The FAA publishes the En Route CPDLC Participation List / acceptable avionics list under the title “En-Route CPDLC Participation List” on the FAA Data Comm website.

-Answer 4: The FAA has released an InFO that provides instructions about how to participate in En Route CPDLC services.
-Operators should review the InFO and register their aircraft by submitting the form to L3Harris at their earliest convenience.
+Answer 2: The FAA has released an InFO that provides instructions about how to participate in En Route CPDLC services.
+Operators should review the InFO and register their aircraft by submitting the form to L3Harris.

-FAQ 6: The FAAs website says that new participants should contact the FAA to conduct Interoperability Testing.
-I am new operator participant.
+FAQ 3: The FAAs website says that new participants should contact the FAA to conduct Interoperability Testing.
+I am new operator participant and my configuration is not listed on the En-Route CPDLC Participation List.
 What steps should I take to undertake the Interoperability Testing?

-Answer 6: The Interoperability Testing is primary an activity conducted between the FAA and the aircraft manufacturer and / or avionics supplier.
+Answer 3: The Interoperability Testing is primary an activity conducted between the FAA and the aircraft manufacturer and / or avionics supplier.
 Most operators are not directly part of the Interoperability Testing process.
-You should contact your aircraft manufacturer or supplier to verify if your aircraft make/model configuration has conducted the Interoperability Testing and review the FAA CPDLC En Route Participation List / acceptable avionics list (see, FAQ3 for more information about the FAA acceptable avionics list).
+You should contact your aircraft manufacturer or supplier to verify if your aircraft make/model configuration has conducted the Interoperability Testing and review the FAA CPDLC En Route Participation List / acceptable avionics list (see, FAQ1 for more information about the FAA acceptable avionics list).
+If your configuration is not listed please contact your aircraft manufacturer or supplier, who will provide L3Harris the required information for FAA review of the configuration.

-Answer 7: The FAA has incorporated the L3Harris RAVe List into the FAA En Route CPDLC Participation List / acceptable avionics list.
+Answer 4: The FAA has incorporated the L3Harris RAVe List into the FAA En Route CPDLC Participation List / acceptable avionics list.
+The RAVe List is no longer in effect and operators are required to comply with the En-Route CPDLC Participation List.

-FAQ 8: I understand that the FAA acceptable avionics list will identify aircraft as Red, Yellow or Green.
+FAQ 5: I understand that the FAA acceptable avionics list identifies aircraft configurations as Red, Yellow or Green.
 What are the implications from the aircraft make/model configuration that I am operating being identified as Yellow?

 If operators are interested in which FMS’ have undergone interop testing, they should reach out to their OEMs, who are familiar with the testing that has taken place.